Supplier Code of Conduct

-If Supplier is located in the United States or is supplying Products to Motorola locations based in the United States, Supplier will track and report its Supply Chain’s spend with minority-owned, women-owned and disabled veteran-owned business enterprises located in the United States.
-Supplier and Motorola will agree on a goal for Supplier’s Supply Chain spend, based upon a percentage of Supplier’s total gross revenues under this Agreement.
-If requested by Motorola, Supplier will submit quarterly progress reports, in a format designated by Motorola, by the twenty-fifth day of the month following the end of each calendar quarter.
-All reports will be forwarded to the Motorola Supplier Diversity Group via email to: firstname.lastname@example.org.
+Supplier will track and report its Tier 2 spend with certified minority-owned, women-owned, disabled-owned, veteran-owned, LGBT-owned, small and medium business enterprises.
+Supplier and Motorola Solutions will agree on a goal for Supplier’s diverse spend, based upon a percentage of Supplier’s total gross revenue.
+If requested by Motorola Solutions, Supplier will submit quarterly spend reports through the Motorola Solutions Tier 2 Portal by the fifteenth day of the month following the end of each calendar quarter.

 Questions or escalations should be directed to: firstname.lastname@example.org.
 Diverse suppliers must be certified by a third party, private or public, and must maintain current diversity certifications.
 Private certifications are issued by one or more of the following organizations: National Minority Supplier Development Council (NMSDC), Women’s Business Enterprise National Council (WBENC), National Veterans Business Development Council (NVBDC), National LGBT Chamber of Commerce (NGLCC), Disability: IN or applicable Global certifying organization.
 Public certifications include local, state, or federal government programs that verify minority, women, veteran, LGBTQ, or disability-owned status.

 Misrepresentation of diversity or small business status is unacceptable and may be cause for contract cancellation.

 7) Anti-Corruption / Bribery